javascript-tutorial/en.javascript.info/1-js/05-data-types/04-array/article.md

 # Arrays

-Objects allow to store keyed collections of values.
+Objects allow you to store keyed collections of values.
 That's fine.

 But quite often we find that we need an *ordered collection*, where we have a 1st, a 2nd, a 3rd element and so on.
 For example, we need that to store a list of something: users, goods, HTML elements etc.